The GNL Podcast

 1. Preparation: Soap–Water–Dry

-The single most important — and most commonly ignored — step.
+The single most important — and most commonly skipped — step.

 2. Rotation: more sites than you think